absoluteironic/advent-of-code/01/README.md

 # Day 1: Calorie Counting

-For more infomation about this specific puzzle, please visit https://adventofcode.com/2022/day/1.
+For more information about this specific puzzle, please visit https://adventofcode.com/2022/day/1.

 ## Puzzle 1

 The file `input.txt` contains a list of grouped numbers (calories).
 Each group is separated with a blank row.
-The assignmet is to find the group with the highest amount of calories.
+The assignment is to find the group with the highest amount of calories.

 ## Puzzle 2